A crippled healthcare system

 Despite spending a phenomenal amount on health, the US healthcare system is not capable of providing an adequate number of beds in time of need.
 According to statistics from the World Health Organisation, the US has 2.5 beds available per 1,000 people, Germany has more than 8 and Japan has more than 13 beds per 1,000 people.
 Healthcare was a major problem even before the coronavirus.
 The US has the highest mortality rate as compared to Germany and Japan.
 The reason for comparing the US with Germany and Japan is that these countries are believed to have the best healthcare system in the world.
 It is no secret that Germany handled the situation far better than the US.
 Not only was the government honest with its people, it also took timely decisions besides but assuring equal services to everyone.

 There are concerns about the availability of corona vaccines, if it is at all developed, at an affordable price for everyone.
 According to figures by the World Health Organisation, the vaccine market witnessed explosive growth during the past decade.
 By the year 2025, the global vaccine market will reach $100 billion mark.
 However, the pharmaceutical market seems to be an oligopoly.
-GSK, Sanofi, Merck, and Pfizer hold 85 percent of the total market share.
+Four leading pharma companies hold 85 percent of the total market share.
 These giants have the power to dictate the whole international market.
-Merck’s vaccine business generated around $8.4 billion in revenues for the year 2019 and the figures for other corporations are not very different.
+One of these firms’ vaccine business generated around $8.4 billion in revenues for the year 2019 and the figures for other corporations are not very different.
 These companies make a profit on the research of other institutes and then patent those drugs for decades in their brands and make billion of dollars per year from them.

-Internationally most of the research is state-funded, different institutes and universities work together to produce a vaccine but if they succeed in making one they can’t produce the drug in mass quantity.
-The big pharma companies spend more money on marketing then they do in the research.
-These pharma companies only research chronic conditions that are longer in nature and where they expect their drug to keep selling for years.
-Research for SARS, which was also a coronavirus, was given up after the virus disappeared because there was no future market for the drug to be sold.
-If that research were kept alive, today we would have had crucial information to develop the vaccine for Covid-19.

 In a way, the entire humanity is hostage to these four pharma companies.
 They have the means to produce any vaccine or drug on a large scale and governments are dependent on them.
 Even all the medical curriculum in the US comes from these pharma companies.
 The pharma industry requires strict regulations and legislation.
 Healthcare is a fundamental right of every person and these pharma companies do not have the right to sell drugs that they produced on the research funded by taxpayer’s money and at a price that they choose.
 The US government spends around $800 per person on the administrative cost, which is five times higher than what other countries are spending.
 This means there is some serious inefficiency in the system.
 Instead of spending billions on nuclear arsenal and weapons, attention must be given to the healthcare system and practical steps should be taken against the pharma mafia for the benefit of humanity.